Born in Leppävirta, Antti Keinänen is a soloist dancer in the Finnish National Ballet. We asked Antti to tell us about his past, future and present.

 Jorma’s (Uotinen) Au Revoir Gala is something I will never forget.

 We then danced in the peat that whirled and stank and contained some sticks and stones and splinters, which we tried our best to avoid.
 But there is a happy ending, no one got hurt.
-Well, maybe the front row of the audience were slightly covered by dust.
+Well, maybe the front row of the audience were slightly covered in dust.

 What’s going on at the National Ballet?